CiscoDevNet/terraform-provider-catalystcenter/docs/resources/discovery.md

 - `snmp_user_name` (String) SNMP username of the devices to be discovered.
 - `snmp_version` (String) SNMP version
   - Choices: `v2`, `v3`
-- `timeout` (Number) Number of seconds to wait for each SSH connection to a device.
+- `timeout_seconds` (Number) Number of seconds to wait for each SSH/Telnet connection to a device.
 - `user_name_list` (List of String)

 ### Read-Only